saikia26/stressity/README.md

 # stressity
-Stress test on a stream (currently only kafka is supported).
-This functionality will be extended to more uses cases including APIs, in the future.
+Stressity is a load testing framework which provides functionality to load test APIs and streams (currently only kafka is supported) by generating dummy data.